ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 # Markdown in GitHub (2/2)

--   GitHub interpreta il Markdown in modo lievemente diverso da Pandoc: consultate la guida [GitHub Flavored Markdown Spec](https://github.github.com/gfm/).
+-   GitHub interprets Markdown slightly differently from Pandoc: consult the [GitHub Flavored Markdown Spec](https://github.github.com/gfm/) guide.

--   In particolare, non potete usare ritorni a capo all'interno di un paragrafo: nel testo seguente, la poesia viene riprodotta da GitHub con i versi separati ciascuno nella propria riga:
+-   In particular, you cannot use line breaks within a paragraph: in the following text, the poem is rendered by GitHub with each verse on its own line:

     ```markdown
     Voi, che sapete che cosa è amor,